 JHRA implements regular compliance training for all officers and employees (including contract and temporary employees, etc.; the same applies throughout this section).

 The Compliance Program stipulates that compliance training must be conducted on a regular basis each year, and the status of progress and results of its implementation are reported to the Compliance Committee on semi-annual basis.

-The subject matter of compliance training will be determined based on who is participating (new hires all officers and employees, Investment Division officers and employees, etc.), and JHRA fosters a stronger compliance culture by verifying and implementing training that focuses on more timely topics based on trends of amendments to laws and regulations and the results of internal audits, etc. Training conducted in recent years is shown below.
+The subject matter of compliance training will be determined based on who is participating (new hires all officers and employees, Investment Division officers and employees, etc.), and JHRA fosters a stronger compliance culture by verifying and implementing training that focuses on more timely topics based on trends of amendments to laws and regulations and the results of internal audits, etc.

+Training conducted in recent years is shown below.

-Fiscal Year No. of Times Main Topics FY2018 19 Fair disclosure rules Points to be considered in case of property acquisition and disposition Financial regulations and compliance in the real estate investment management industry FY2019 20 Dealing with harassment and introduction of whistleblower system Civil Code amendments Conditions of System management required for financial instruments business operators FY2020 7 Appropriate management of personal informationCompliance Manual FY2021 15 Customer-oriented business conduct and transactions with conflict-of-interest JHRA's risk management system Reporting, quick resolution, and recurrence prevention of clerical errors FY2022 14 Whistleblower systemCase studies of violation of laws and regulationsInsider trading regulations
+Fiscal Year No. of Times Main Topics FY2021 15 Customer-oriented business conduct and transactions with conflict-of-interest JHRA's risk management system Reporting, quick resolution, and recurrence prevention of clerical errors FY2022 14 Whistleblower systemCase studies of violation of laws and regulationsInsider trading regulations FY2023 16 Appropriate management of personal information Management of conflict-of-interest transactions Recent cases of administrative penalties related to conflicts of interest Appropriate management of corporate information